LynchLab/MAPGD/README.md

 	  -o, --output		the output file for the program (default stdin).
 	  -p, --outpro		name of a 'cleaned' pro file (default none).
-	  -I, --individuals	the individuals to be used in estimates. a comma seperated list containing no spaces, and the format X-Y can be used to specify a range (defualt ALL).
+	  -I, --individuals	the individuals to be used in estimates. a comma seperated list containing no spaces, and the format X-Y can be used to specify a range (default ALL).
 	  -m, --minerror	prior estimate of the error rate (defualt 0.001).
-	  -H, --header		the name of a .idx file storing scaffold infomation -M, --mincoverage	minimum coverage for an individual at a site for an individual to be used (defualt 4).
+	  -H, --header		the name of a .idx file storing scaffold infomation -M, --mincoverage	minimum coverage for an individual at a site for an individual to be used (default 4).
 	  -g, --goodfit		cut-off value for the goodness of fit statistic (defaults 2.0).
 	  -N, --number		cut-off value for number of bad individuals needed before a site is removed entirely (default 4).
 	  -S, --skip		number of sites to skip before analysis begins (default 0).